rh-mobb/documentation/content/aro/federated-metrics/index.md

       --set "enableUserWorkloadMetrics=true"
     ```

-## Validate Grafana is installed and seeing metrics from Azure Files
+## Validate Grafana is installed and seeing metrics from Azure Blob storage

 1. get the Route URL for Grafana (remember its https) and login using username `admin` and the password `password`.